Book of Remembrance

-An opening of two pages is provided for each day of the year, and the book is displayed in a protective case on view and open at the approprate page, so that inscriptions may be seen on each anniversary of the date of death for many years until the volume is filled, after which it will always be preserved and available for reference.
+An opening of two pages is provided for each day of the year, and the book is displayed in a protective room, viewable through a glass window and open at the approprate page, so that inscriptions may be seen on each anniversary of the date of death for many years until the volume is filled, after which it will always be preserved and available for reference.

 The memorial entries are carefully inscribed by highly skilled artists.
 Entries of five lines or more may include a Regimental Badge, or be embellished with a delicate water colour painting of any flower, etc, which might be of significance to the family.
 The whole entry being executed by hand offers the same degree of permanence and artistic excellence as the best examples of medieval illuminated manuscripts.

-Along with the hand crafted books, we at Kettering now offer a computerised visual display unit that is housed within the Book of Remembrance Chapel.
+Along with the hand crafted books, we at Kettering offer a computerised visual display unit that is housed within the Bereavement Services Centre and is viewable by appointment only.
 The unit is accessed via a touch screen display that gives simple instructions on how to view the entry of your choice whilst the books are away at the calligraphers for up dating.